CmilAmaya/text-encryptor/README.md

 4. Submit a pull request.

 ## License
 This project is licensed under the MIT License.
-For more details, see the LICENSE file.

 ## Contact
 If you have any questions or suggestions, feel free to contact me via [LinkedIn](https://www.linkedin.com/in/mar%C3%ADa-camila-amaya-rodr%C3%ADguez/) or [GitHub](https://github.com/CmilAmaya).